Expert Answers on Indian Sandstone Paving

 Good quality Indian sandstone paving can last for many years when installed correctly on a proper sub-base, full mortar bed and suitable jointing system.
 Its lifespan depends on stone quality, installation, drainage, maintenance and site conditions.
 In many cases, poor installation causes failure earlier than the sandstone material itself.

-The main disadvantages of Indian sandstone are natural colour variation, porosity, possible staining, occasional surface marks and more maintenance than porcelain.
-It can also show wet patches if poorly laid or poorly drained.
-These are not always defects, but they should be understood before choosing sandstone for a patio.
+The main disadvantages of Indian sandstone come from its natural porosity and layered sedimentary structure.
+It can absorb moisture, show colour variation, develop stains, weather over time and require more maintenance than porcelain paving.
+Poor installation, weak drainage or spot bedding can also lead to wet patches, algae growth, surface wear or freeze-thaw problems.
+These issues are not always product defects, but they should be understood before choosing Indian sandstone for a patio.
+More details.

 Indian sandstone is better for customers who want natural variation, traditional character and a real geological material.
 Porcelain paving is better for customers who want low water absorption, more consistent colour and easier surface cleaning.
 The right choice depends on the garden style, maintenance expectations, budget and tolerance for natural variation.